robertcalvert/Oni/README.md

 # Oni

-### My Openbox Network Install script for Debian
+### My Openbox Netinstall script for Debian

 Oni is an attempt at automating the installation and configuration of my preferred system set-up.

 ### Warning!

-Oni should only be installed on fresh **core system only** installs of Debian 8.
-Running the install against other Debain based distributions, or systems not in a fresh state may result in a broken system!
+Oni should only be installed on top of a fresh **core system only** netinstall of Debian 8.
+Running the install on other Debain based distributions, or systems not in a fresh state may result in a broken install!

 ### Set-up, Download and Install....